 Got $95/£70?
 Try the Tropicana

 The lagoon pool is a good place to relax, with waterfalls and whirlpools and surrounded by palm trees with plenty of loungers and cabanas.
-There’s a theatre, comedy club and live music venue on site, plus few food options.
-They range from a casual beach café and the Bacio Italian restaurant to the more upscale Biscayne Steak, Sea and Wine.
-The resort fee is $35 per night.
+There’s a theatre, comedy club and live music venue Food options include a casual beach café, the Bacio Italian restaurant, Robert Irvine’s Public House and the Red Lotus Asian Kitchen.
+The resort fee is $37 per night.

-Got $135/£100?
+Got $140/£105?
 Try Paris Las Vegas

 I stayed in a huge corner room, done up in Versailles-era French style, with antique-look dark wood furniture, gold and blue decor and a pink marble bathroom.
-Although the rooms aren’t the most modern, they come with coffee maker and fridge, and we had a couple of armchairs next to the window to make the most of the view of the Bellagio fountains opposite.
+Although the rooms aren’t the most modern, they come with coffee maker and fridge, and mine had armchairs next to the window to make the most of the view of the Bellagio fountains opposite.

 Paris’ Eiffel Tower is home to the Château nightclub on the lower deck and a restaurant and observation deck at the top.
-Paris Las Vegas has 11 restaurants, including a Gordon Ramsey steakhouse, a rooftop grill, a Parisian crèperie and bakery, and the Mon Ami Gabi bistro overlooking the Strip.
+The resort has 15 restaurants in total, including a Gordon Ramsey steakhouse, East Coast Italian, rooftop bar and grill, Parisian crèperie, and the Mon Ami Gabi bistro which overlooks the Strip.
 The resort fee is $37 per night.

 Other mid-range options on the Strip include Caesar’s Palace, Vdara and Mirage.

 Got $210/£158?
 Try The Bellagio